What does happiness look like in your brain?

 This little video shows molecules of the protein myosin dragging a ball of endorphins along an active filament into the inner part of the brain’s parietal cortex.
 That produces feelings of happiness.

-Someone else said it is the motor protein kinesin transporting intracellular material along a microtubule.
+The creator of the animation, John Liebler, says it is the motor protein kinesin transporting intracellular material along a microtubule.

 I don’t know what it is, but the thought of this little walk happening in my brain makes me smile.